-In accordance with its asset rotation programme, the Group has in the past sold properties in part or in full and may continue to divest properties that are not considered to be part of its core portfolio in the future.
+In accordance with its asset rotation programme, the Group has in the past sold non-core properties or divested from non-strategic geographies, and it may continue to divest properties that are not considered to be part of its core portfolio in the future.
 The Group intends to continue to improve the quality of its portfolio through additional divestments in the coming years.

 The value and price of disposed properties are influenced by several factors, such as general economic conditions, investor base, asset class and quality, interest rates, inflation expectations, investor yield requirements, available financing and competitive dynamics.
 There can be no guarantee that the Group will be able to execute future disposals at acceptable prices or at prices that are similar or higher than the fair market valuation of a particular property, in particular in the current economic environment driven by the impact of the COVID-19 pandemic on the Group's markets and world economies.
-The inability of the Group to sell at acceptable prices, or any such shortfall, delay or restriction, or any claim under the sale agreement, could have an unfavourable impact of the Group's balance sheet and may have a material adverse effect on the Group's business, financial condition, prospects and results of operations.
+The inability of the Group to sell at acceptable prices, or any such shortfall, delay or restriction, or any claim under the sale agreement, or any failure by a buyer to repay vendor loans could have an unfavourable impact of the Group's balance sheet and may have a material adverse effect on the Group's business, financial condition, prospects and results of operations and execution of its strategy.